linrunner/tlp-doc/settings/rdw.rst

 Radio Device Wizard
 ===================
 The `Radio Device Wizard` provides the capability to enable or disable builtin bluetooth, Wi-Fi and WWAN devices triggered by certain events.
-It is implemented in the optional package `tlp-rdw`.

-.. note:: The `Radio Device Wizard` needs `Network Manager` as a prerequisite.
+.. important:: The `Radio Device Wizard` settings shown below require the
+    installation of the optional **tlp-rdw** package, which in turn requires `NetworkManager`.

 DEVICES_TO_DISABLE_ON_*_CONNECT
 -------------------------------------------